-BENLYSTA is a prescription medicine used to treat people 5 years of age and older with active systemic lupus erythematosus (SLE or lupus) or active lupus nephritis (LN) (lupus-related kidney inflammation) who are receiving other lupus medicines.
-It is not known if BENLYSTA is safe/effective in people with severe active central nervous system lupus.
+BENLYSTA is a prescription medicine used to treat patients with active systemic lupus erythematosus (SLE or lupus) who are receiving other lupus medicines.
+BENLYSTA is also used to treat adult patients with active lupus nephritis (lupus-related kidney inflammation) who are receiving other lupus medicines.
+Both intravenous and subcutaneous dosing of BENLYSTA are approved for adults with SLE and lupus nephritis.
+Intravenous dosing of BENLYSTA is approved in children aged 5 years and older with SLE.

+It is not known if BENLYSTA is safe and effective in people with severe active central nervous system lupus, and it has not been studied in combination with other biologics.
+Use of BENLYSTA is not recommended in these situations.